Treats T-cell lymphoma.

 - You will receive this medicine while you are in a hospital or cancer treatment center.
 A nurse or other trained health professional will give you this medicine.

-- You will take a folic acid supplement with this medicine.
-You will also receive vitamin B12 injections (shots).
-These medicines will help prevent some side effects.
-Your doctor will tell you how much folic acid to take and when to take it.
+- You will take a folic acid supplement and receive vitamin B12 shots to help prevent some side effects.
+Your doctor will tell you how much and how often you need these supplements.

 Drugs and Foods to Avoid:

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.